-- 2. In pollbooks in which voters' names have been entered, election officers may indicate the application to vote without writing the name.] - Sec.
-26. NRS 293.297 is hereby amended to read as follows: - 293.297 [1.
-Except as otherwise provided in subsection 2: - (a) Any voter who spoils his ballot may return the spoiled ballot to the election board and receive another in its place. - (b) The election board officers shall indicate in the pollbook that the ballot is spoiled and shall enter the number of the ballot issued in its place. - (c) Each spoiled ballot returned must be cancelled by writing the word "Cancelled" across the back of the ballot.
+2. In pollbooks in which voters' names have been entered, election officers may indicate the application to vote without writing the name.

+293.297 [1.
+Except as otherwise provided in subsection 2:

+- (a) Any voter who spoils his ballot may return the spoiled ballot to the election board and receive another in its place. - (b) The election board officers shall indicate in the pollbook that 15 16 the ballot is spoiled and shall enter the number of the ballot issued in 17 its place. - (c) Each spoiled ballot returned must be cancelled by writing the word "Cancelled" across the back of the ballot.
 A spoiled paper ballot must be cancelled without unfolding it. - (d) A record must be made of those cancelled ballots at the closing of the polls and before counting.
-The ballots must be placed in a separate envelope and returned to the appropriate county clerk with the election supplies. - 2.
-If ballots which are voted on a A mechanical recording device which directly records [the] votes electronically [are used,] must allow the voter [must be able] to change his vote before the mechanical recording device permanently records that vote. - Sec.
-27. NRS 293.303 is hereby amended to read as follows: - 293.303 1.
-A person applying to vote may be challenged: - (a) Orally by any registered voter of the precinct [or district] upon the ground that he is not the person entitled to vote as claimed or has voted before at the same election. [; or] A registered voter who initiates a challenge pursuant to this paragraph must submit an affirmation that is signed under penalty of perjury and in the form prescribed by the Secretary of State stating that the challenge is based on the personal knowledge of the registered voter. - (b) On any ground set forth in a challenge filed with the county clerk pursuant to the provisions of NRS 293.547. - 2.
+The ballots must be placed in a separate envelope and returned to the appropriate county clerk with the election supplies. - 25 2.
+If ballots which are voted on all A mechanical recording 26 device which directly records [the] votes electronically [are used,] 27 must allow the voter [must be able] to change his vote before the 28 mechanical recording device permanently records that vote.
+29

+1. A person applying to vote may be challenged:

+- (a) Orally by any registered voter of the precinct for district upon the ground that he is not the person entitled to vote as claimed or has voted before at the same election. [; or] A registered voter who initiates a challenge pursuant to this paragraph must submit an affirmation that is signed under penalty of perjury and in the form prescribed by the Secretary of State stating that the challenge is based on the personal knowledge of the registered voter. - (b) On any ground set forth in a challenge filed with the county clerk pursuant to the provisions of NRS 293.547. - 2.
 If a person is challenged, an election board officer shall tender the challenged person the following oath or affirmation: - (a) If the challenge is on the ground that he does not belong to the political party designated upon the register, "I swear or affirm under penalty of perjury that I belong to the political party designated upon the register";